 Family law courts generally affirm that parents have the legal rights to care for and determine what is in the best interest of their child.
 However, in some child custody situations, a third party, including grandparents, seeks custody.
 In these cases, the judge assigned to the case needs to balance the parents’ rights with the child’s best interests.

 If you are a grandparent who believes your grandchild would be best living with you, you need to present a compelling case in order to get custodial rights.
-An experienced Central Valley child custody attorney can help
+An experienced Stockton child custody attorney can help.

 When Courts Grant Grandparent Custody